AdaCore/spark2014/lrm/source/mapping-spec.rst

 and proof types are needed to state those pre- and post-conditions.
 In addition, it gives an example of the use of a rule declaration annotation - in the body of procedure Initialize - to introduce a rule related to the components of a constant record value.

+*Note that the* |SPARK| *version of the rule declaration annotation has not yet been defined - note that it may not even be needed, though this is to be determined - and so there is no equivalent included in the* |SPARK| *code.

 Specification in SPARK 2005